ksadangrit/movies_industry/README.md

 Click here for the [license](https://creativecommons.org/publicdomain/zero/1.0/).

+**Tools:** Google Sheets for cleaning, analysis and visualisations.
+Tableau for Interactive dashboard.

 ### Questions
 1. What are the highest-earning movies of all time and in each decade?
 2. Have genre popularity shifted across different decades?